maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlSet.md

 SqlSet<string> productNames = products.Select(r => r.GetString(0), "ProductName");
 ```

-The function takes an [IDataRecord][9] and can return anything you want.
+The function takes an [IDataRecord][9] and can return anything you want, which means you can also use SqlSet for simple values like `string` or `int`.

 If you provide no result type or mapping function it turns into an untyped set: